nachocaru/xaprb.com/content/blog/2013-12-18-secure-your-accounts-and-devices.md

 *   Don't use your web browser's features for storing passwords and credit cards.
 Browsers themselves, and their password storage, are the target of many attacks.
 *   Never write passwords down on paper, except once.
 The only paper copy of my passwords is the master password to my computer, password safe, and GPG key.
 These are in my bank's safe deposit box, because if something happens to me I don't want my family to be completely screwed.
 (I could write another blog post on the need for a will, power of attorney, advance medical directive, etc.)
 *   Never treat any account online, no matter how trivial, as "not important enough for a secure password."
 That last item deserves a little story.
 Ten years ago I didn't use a password safe, and I treated most websites casually.
 "Oh, this is just a discussion forum, I don't care about it."
 I used an easy-to-type password for such sites.
 I used the same one everywhere, and it was a common five-letter English word (not my name, if you're guessing).
 Suddenly one day I realized that someone could guess this password easily, log in, change the password and in many cases the email address, and lock me out of my own account.
 They could then proceed to impersonate me, do illegal and harmful things in my name, etc. Worse, they could go find other places that I had accounts (easy to find -- just search Google for my name or username!) and do the same things in many places.
 I scrambled to find and fix this problem.
 At the end of it, I realized I had created more than 300 accounts that could have been compromised.
 Needless to say, I was very, very lucky.
 My reputation, employment, credit rating, and even my status as a free citizen could have been taken away from me.
 Don't let this happen to you!
+* Never use real answers to security questions.
+Always generate fake answers.
+City of birth?
+The moon.
+Favorite high school teacher?
+Swimming pool.
+First pet?
+Diesel locomotive.
+Store these answers in your password safe.
+I've guessed my way into many an account by knowing who someone's mother's maiden name was, or paternal grandfather, or whatever.
+It's usually easy to find this stuff online with a little searching.

+Some people I know have a set of heuristics to generate a password for each service.
+"Take the first two letters, prepend the year of signup, reverse the last two letters..."
+These passwords are a) weak, b) not easy to change since the heuristics don't change, c) easy to figure out if someone gets one of your passwords.
+In other words, if someone is able to steal your password to, say, Amazon, and figures out from the password `no2014amaz` what your heuristic is, they'll be able to log into lots of other services with a little guesswork.

+If you feel unusually vigorous, you could try out [this person's mental encryption scheme](http://www.scilogs.com/hlf/mental-cryptography-and-good-passwords/), but I see a major weakness with that: it doesn't allow for changing your password, since your password is a hashed scheme of the service name.
+I also think the passwords it generates are less secure than some people have opined them to be, just because they're short.
+It's interesting but clearly impractical for most people.
+A password safe is much better.

 ### Use Two-Factor Auth